vinceumo/todo/tutorial.md

 # Vue.js 101 todo PWA tutorial

 The goal of this tutorial is to give an introduction to vue.js ❤.

-It was initially written for a workshop for [DAMDigital London](https://www.damdigital.com/).
+This content was initially written for a workshop for [DAMDigital London](https://www.damdigital.com/).

-Vue.js is a progressive framework for building user interfaces.
+Vue.js is a progressive framework for building user interfaces (UI).

 This tutorial assumes that you already have some intermediate knowledge about HTML, CSS and Javascript.
-If you don't have any knowledge of these fields check out [freeCodeCamp](https://www.freecodecamp.org/), they have great resources to learn these topics 😉.
+If you don't have any knowledge of these fields, check out [freeCodeCamp](https://www.freecodecamp.org/), they have great resources to learn these topics 😉.

 Here are the subjects this tutorial will cover:

+- v-bind directive
 - Class and Style Bindings
 - Event Handling
-- v-bind directive
 - Data binding in attributes
 - List Rendering
 - Interpolations - Mustache